tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 terminate a connection to the public name instead.
 If the client is configured to trust the proxy's certificate, it will accept the connection as valid for the public name and retry with ESNI disabled.
-If the client is not configured to trust the proxy, it will reject this and not retry, meeting this protocol's and TLS's security requirements.
+If the client is not configured to trust the proxy, it will reject this and not retry, meeting the security requirements of this protocol and TLS.

 # Security Considerations